For additional information on tuning these settings, see Section 28.4.

 equivalent methods (see wal_sync_method).

-This ensures that the database cluster can recover to a
+This ensures that the database instance can recover to a

 consistent state after an operating system or hardware crash.